-- 5.1.
-The Broads Authority Paddling Schemes (BAPS) strategy was designed to increase the paddling sector and encourage more participation at this entry-level and good progress has been made to date, but with this popularity, there has been a proliferation of safety issues and incidents.
-Licensing and the associated checks and balances that this brings is a proactive and supportive way to manage these risks. - 5.2.
+5.1.
+The Broads Authority Paddling Schemes (BAPS) strategy was designed to increase the paddling sector and encourage more participation at this entry-level water sport and good progress has been made to date, but with this popularity, there has been a proliferation of safety issues and incidents.
+Licensing and the associated checks and balances that this proposal brings is a proactive and supportive way to manage these risks.

+- 5.2.
+The new licensing scheme proposal was presented to the Navigation Committee on 20 October and the Committee unanimously agreed to recommend the proposal with the fee structure to the Broads Authority. - 5.3.
 Subject to the views of Members the plan is to introduce the licensing changes for non-powered craft let for hire from 1 April 2023.